May 13, 2022

-A care home in Stratford-upon-Avon has launched a free guide to support people whose loved ones have been diagnosed with dementia to mark Dementia Action Week.
+A care home in Stroud is launching a free guide to support people whose loved ones have been diagnosed with dementia ahead of Dementia Action Week.

-A poll of 2,000 adults carried out by Care UK, which operates Ambleside, on Evesham Road, found over a third of British adults (35%) have many questions about dementia – but do not know how to get the answers.
+A poll of 2,000 adults carried out by Care UK, which operates Scarlet House, on Westward Road, found over a third of British adults (35%) have many questions about dementia – but do not know how to get the answers.

 The guide, titled Let’s talk about dementia, follows an easy-to-read Q&A format.
 Tapping into more than 40 years of experience of providing care for people living with dementia, it has been designed by Care UK’s experts, including Head of Nursing, Care and Dementia, Suzanne Mumford, as well as Home Managers and team members across more than 150 care homes.

 Aimed at those caring for a loved one living with dementia, the one-of-a-kind guide is filled with answers to the questions care home teams across the country have been asked by relatives or members of the community – from identifying the signs of the condition, and interacting with a person living with dementia, to everyday questions regarding diet changes and sleep patterns.

 It also addresses topics rarely covered in other guides, including behaviour changes such as swearing and loss of inhibitions, making it a unique toolkit for families and friends of people living with dementia, whether they live at home or in a care home.

 To mark Dementia Action Week, Scarlet House is also hosting its first Carer’s Cafe on Thursday 19th May from 10am-11.30am, offering tea and cake, and the opportunity for family carers to get help and advice.
 The café will then be hosted on the third Thursday of every month.